ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 V. Look not thou at the copy which
 is in the hands of the compositor, for it
 is not mete, in the eyes of the printer,
-ana lie might Knoca tne
+ana lie might Knoca tnee
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_feste_ver01:data:sn85026241:00280775265:1881041401:0213/pct:17.691302,85.862114,10.938522,10.076316/!600,600/0/default.jpg"/>
 </td>